rehierl/node-tree-outliner/1-2-node-trees/readme.md

-This folder is intended to communicate graph/tree-related aspects: definitions of node trees, tree traversal, particular tree-related sequences, etc.
+This content is intended to communicate graph/tree-related aspects: definitions of node trees, tree traversal, particular tree-related sequences, etc.

 Note that a tree's node sequence is most important to the whole discussion.